Skip to contents

 downsample

 Optional downsampling rate (0-1) for the reference pool, indicating the proportion of points to retain.
 Values < 1 reduce memory and improve speed at some cost to precision.
 Default is 1.0 (no downsampling).
 Ignored if pool is a pre-built index.
+When downsample < 1, index_res must be set explicitly (auto-tuning is not supported in this case; see the index_res parameter for details).

 seed